 Students who successfully complete the Scholars Program receive a special certificate at graduation as well as the designation "Muhlenberg Scholar" on their diploma and transcript.
-To be eligible for this distinguished honor, a student must have an overall grade point average of at least 3.500 and have achieved at least a 3.250 grade point average in the following honors courses:
+To be eligible for this distinguished honor, a student must have an overall grade point average of at least 3.500 and have achieved at least a 3.250 grade point average in the following Scholars courses:

-Scholars First-Year Seminar Scholars course in the Humanities Scholars course in the Social Sciences Scholars course in the Natural Sciences Senior Scholar Capstone Seminar Senior Scholars Project
+Scholars First-Year Seminar Scholars course in the Humanities Scholars course in the Social Sciences Scholars course in the Natural Sciences Senior Scholar Capstone Seminar Senior Scholars Project research.

-Scholars courses are small, interdisciplinary, discussion-oriented courses in which the student is encouraged to grapple creatively with problems at the forefront of current research.
 The emphasis is on original source materials rather than textbooks.
 The goal is to create a community of inquiry where professor and student reason together about topics of current interest.

+Scholars courses are small, interdisciplinary, discussion-oriented courses in which the student is encouraged to grapple creatively with problems at the forefront of current